olly-styles/olly-styles.github.io/_pages/about.md

 AI PhD and ex-founder living in London.
 I've been training machine learning models since 2015.

-I got my masters in Computer Science and PhD in Computer Vision from the University of Warwick.
-During my PhD, I published 5 papers including a journal paper in IEEE Transactions on Pattern Analysis and Machine Intelligence and a best student paper award at IEEE Computer Vision and Pattern Recognition Workshop 2020.
+I got my Masters in Computer Science (2013-2017) and PhD in Computer Vision (2017-2021) from the University of Warwick.
+During my PhD, I published 5 papers including a journal paper in IEEE Transactions on Pattern Analysis and Machine Intelligence (PAMI) and a best student paper award at IEEE Computer Vision and Pattern Recognition Workshop (CVPR-W).
 As a visting researcher, I've worked at the Nanyang Technological University, Michigan State University, and the University of Sydney.

-Alongside my PhD, I was a founding engineer of Atlas AI (2019-2023), a startup that uses computer vision to automate personal training.
-I became CTO in January 2023, before shutting down the company in December 2023.
+Alongside my PhD, I was a part-time founding engineer of Atlas AI (2019-2021), full-time founding engineer (2022) and finally CTO (2023).
+Atlas AI used computer vision to automate personal training.
+We shut down Atlas AI in December 2023 after failing to find product-market fit.
+We've written a series of blog posts about our four-year startup journey [here](https://artanis.substack.com/p/atlas-ai-part-1-everyones-got-a-gantt).

 ---